 During the financial crisis, life insurers sold long-term policies at deep discounts relative to actuarial value.
-In December 2008, the average markup was –19 percent for annuities and –57 percent for universal life insurance.
-This extraordinary pricing behavior was a consequence of financial frictions and statutory reserve regulation that allowed life insurers to record far less than a dollar of reserve per dollar of future insurance liability.
-We identify the shadow cost of financial frictions through exogenous variation in required reserves across different types of policies.
-The shadow cost was $2.32 per dollar of statutory capital for the average insurance company from November 2008 to February 2009.
+The average markup was as low as –19 percent for annuities and –57 percent for life insurance.
+This extraordinary pricing behavior was due to financial and product market frictions, interacting with statutory reserve regulation that allowed life insurers to record far less than a dollar of reserve per dollar of future insurance liability.
+We identify the shadow cost of capital through exogenous variation in required reserves across different types of policies.
+The shadow cost was $0.96 per dollar of statutory capital for the average company in November 2008.

 Published: Ralph S. J. Koijen & Motohiro Yogo, 2015.
 "The Cost of Financial Frictions for Life Insurers," American Economic Review, American Economic Association, vol. 105(1), pages 445-75, January. citation courtesy of